 Please see the Teaching Team page for contact information for your instructor and TA(s), where relevant.
+All emails for this course should be directed to biol330@queensu.ca.

 Queen's Policy Statement on Academic Integrity

 Queen's University is dedicated to creating a scholarly community free to explore a range of ideas, to build and advance knowledge, and to share the ideas and knowledge that emerge from a range of intellectual pursuits.
 Queen's students, faculty, administrators and staff therefore all have responsibilities for supporting and upholding the fundamental values of academic integrity.
 Academic integrity is constituted by the five core fundamental values of honesty, trust, fairness, respect and responsibility and by the quality of courage.
 These values and qualities are central to the building, nurturing and sustaining of an academic community in which all members of the community will thrive.
 Adherence to the values expressed through academic integrity forms a foundation for the "freedom of inquiry and exchange of ideas" essential to the intellectual life of the University.